rohit311/customdataTableLWC/README.md

   ```

+  ### Assumptions
+  1. The maximum records queried is limited to 2000 due to offset limitation in apex.
+This can be easily overcome using `createdDate/Id` as custom offset.
+Here, its for demonstration purpose.
+  2. Editable field is assumend to be of number type which can be extended for all types of field.
+  3. Fixed set of fields is considered for this implementation.
+Later, it can be fetched via a fieldset/custom metadata.
+  4. Record level access is not considered.
+It can be added by multiple ways.

   ### Installation
 1. Login to your Salesforce org
 2. For sandbox environments, open a new tab and paste below link: